ccwang002/ccwang002.github.io/content/blogs/2016-01/0115_coverage_gvis.md

   seqinfo: 1 sequence from hg19 genome; no seqlengths
 ```

-So we filter out unrelated ranges by checking if the value of metadata column `transcript` is one of the *BRCA1*'s transcript IDs,
+So we filter out unrelated ranges by checking if the value of metadata column `transcript` is one of *BRCA1*'s transcript IDs,

 ```r
 BRCA_only_range <- grtrack@range[